Written by The Leap on 18 / 09 / 2022

 Hwange National Park

 One of the 10 largest national parks in Africa and the largest in Zimbabwe - welcome to Hwange National Park.
 The park is teeming with wildlife, with 400 species of birds and 107 types of animals.
-A great attraction to Hwange is that it is home to one of the world's largest populations of the majestic giants - elephants and a large pack of wild dogs roam the plains - keep your eyes peeled!
+A great attraction to Hwange is that it is home to one of the world's largest populations of the majestic giants - elephants and a large pack of wild dogs roam the plains.

 Eastern Highlands

-The land of the legendary African walking safari, Victoria Falls, the wild Zambezi River, abundant wildlife,and raw wilderness, all in one friendly country.
+The land of the legendary African walking safari, Victoria Falls, the wild Zambezi River, abundant wildlife,and raw wilderness.
 Blessed with awe-inspiring natural wonders, an abundance of wildlife, huge water bodies and vast open spaces, Zambia offers unforgettable gap year experiences.
-The locals are very friendly and will quickly make you feel welcome.

 Commonly regarded as one of the most beautiful, friendly, diverse and unspoilt countries on the entire African continent.
-Aside from the majestic Victoria Falls, Zambia has more natural water resources than any other southern African country, including many other falls dotted across the country, not to mention the famous Zambezi River which you cannot leave Zambia without experiencing - watch out for hippos and crocs.
+Get out on the Zambezi River which you cannot leave Zambia without experiencing - watch out for hippos and crocs.

 South Luangwa National Park